Hysterectomy

 What will happen when I arrive at hospital?

-On admission to hospital you will be greeted by a member of the ward team, who will discuss with you the care you will receive whilst you are in hospital.
+On admission to hospital you will be greeted by a member of the ward team.
+This member of staff will discuss with you the care you will receive whilst you are in hospital.
 You will also be seen by your consultant or one of their team.

-You will be asked to remove make-up, nail varnish, and jewellery.
+Please remove all make-up, nail varnish, and jewellery.

 Will I have an anaesthetic?

-You will have a general anaesthetic (you will be asleep) for this operation; sometimes a spinal anaesthetic may be possible.
+You will have a general anaesthetic (you will be asleep) for this operation.

 How will I feel afterwards?